ry4096/znudge/README.md

 ## ABOUT:

-ZNudge is a client side mod that tries to reduce the effect of lag.
+ZNudge is a client side mod for Quake 3 Arena (TM) that tries to reduce the effect of lag.
 It's essentially just an improved version of cl_timenudge.
 It will automatically detect your ping and draw the other players forward into the future by your ping.
 You can aim directly at targets